CTBT/dotnet_basics_2/readme.md

 ## Taks 1: Project Setup

-- [ ] Create a new console project 'PokemonConsole', add it to the solution and make sure it is compilable
+Create a new console project 'PokemonConsole', add it to the solution and make sure it is compilable

+## Taks 2: Read Json

+Print out the list of pokemons in the pokemon.json file

+Bonus:
+* check that the file exists